neelabhsinha/gatech-cs-7641-project-page/index.md

 ### A comparison of Hard and Soft Clustering Schemes

-From the metrics of these two unsupervised clusters we can see that the results are similar, which confirms that the data is compact and consistent.
+From the metrics of these two unsupervised clusters we can see that the results of hard clustering and soft clustering ar similar, which means that our the features have a spherical shape.

 ## Tournament Simulation with Grouping